Taxes

 Chambersburg remains an incredibly safe community with very low crime rates, despite perceptions otherwise.
 In fact, with their intense crime-prevention and crime-solving tools, a record decrease in crime is the single biggest accomplishment of the Police Department.

 Many township residents have no idea that they have no local police in their community.
-I have nothing but respect for the Pennsylvania State Police, but they are not a local police force and they cannot provide the exact same response or services provided by the Chambersburg Police Department to the Borough.
+I have nothing but respect for the Pennsylvania State Police, but they are not a local police force and they cannot provide the exact same response or services as the Chambersburg Police Department does in the Borough.

 Until 2014, 100% of the real estate taxes collected by the Borough were used exclusively to support the Chambersburg Police Department.
 In 2014, a small share was added to support the Chambersburg Fire Department.
 While the Police and Fire tax rate grew in 2018, this remains the sole operational use of real estate taxes.
 Perhaps this explains why Greene, Guilford, Letterkenny, and Antrim townships have no local real estate tax.
 The Borough collects almost enough Police Tax to pay for the cost of operating the Police Department.
 Every dollar of designated revenue from the Police Tax is used wisely by the Police Department.

-In 2023, it is estimated that the Chambersburg Police Department will cost $440,185 more to operate than the revenues collected.
-This includes shifting police pension subsidies from utility departments to help the Police Department as well as the estimated yield of 25 mil of Police Tax.
+In 2024, it is estimated that the Chambersburg Police Department will cost just about exactly what is generated from the 2024 Police Tax (a small estimated surplus of $3,814).
+However, with increasing expenses to operate the Police Department, it is estimated that in 2025, the Police Department will cost $242,881 more to operate than all the revenues collected.
+This includes shifting police pension subsidies from utility departments to help the Police Department as well as the estimated yield of 27-mil of Police Tax.

-As a result of those changes, no tax increase is needed.
+As a result of those changes, a tax increase is needed.

-Therefore, in 2023, we are anticipating a deficit for the Police Department of $440,185; although we will see how the year ends up.
-In 2024, for only the second time since 2020, given controls on spending and a slight increase in tax yield, will the Police Tax generate enough revenue to pay for approximately 100% of the Police Department (when including other police related revenues such as the shift in pension subsidy).
-As is pointed out in this budget, it will be impossible to avoid future Police Tax rate increases.
+It is important to place the anticipated Police Tax deficit for the Police Department of $242,881 into context.
+First, we will see how 2024 year ends financially because that helps inform 2025.
+Second, since 2020, given controls on spending and a slight increase in tax yield, the Police Tax will likely generate enough revenue to pay for approximately 100% of the Police Department (when including other police related revenues such as the shift in pension subsidy) in 2024.
+As is pointed out in this budget, it will be impossible to avoid a Police Tax rate increase.
 A deficit is not sustainable as it draws resources from other General Fund operations.
+Every dollar of undesignated revenue used to close the gap between these revenues and the Police Department budget is one less dollar that can be used for parks or recreation, highways or streets, or other functions such as economic development or new initiatives in community development.

 Please keep in mind that we are operating the Police Department with very little margin for error.
 Unforeseen costs such as a major detective caseload, a major public safety event, additional unforeseen overtime, additional training, or adding more employees in advance of other future retirements, can easily throw the Police Department budget into a more unstable place.

-Back in 2018, the Borough added a small (½ mil) Ambulance Tax to supplement the existing Fire Tax; the maximum permitted by State Law (½ mil).
+Back in 2018, the Borough added a small (½-mil) Ambulance Tax to supplement the existing Fire Tax; the maximum permitted by State Law (1-mil updated in 2024).
 In 2020, Town Council replaced that Ambulance Tax with the Ambulance Fee, a surcharge on water invoices.

 Unfortunately, in 2020 the Borough concluded that the Fire Tax was insufficient to pay for the cost of the Fire Department’s ambulance service.
 There is no legal way to raise it.
-The Fire Tax cannot exceed 3 mil and the now-repealed Ambulance Tax cannot exceed ½ mil under State Law.
-In 2020, Town Council repealed the ½ mil Ambulance Tax in its entirety and adopted the Ambulance Fee surcharge on water invoices in its place.
+The Fire Tax cannot exceed 3-mil and the now-repealed Ambulance Tax cannot exceed 1-mil under State Law (cap just raised to 1-mil in 2024).
+In 2020, Town Council repealed the ½-mil Ambulance Tax in its entirety and adopted the Ambulance Fee surcharge on water invoices in its place.

 The Borough is once again at a financial crossroads with respect to funding the Fire Department and its associated basic-lifesaving ambulance service.
 The cost of these operations, coupled with the inability to collect all ambulance use-fees incurred and a state-imposed cap on the Fire Tax, has left the Borough in a precarious fiscal position.
 Meanwhile, the cost of Fire Department operations continues to rise.